devhawala/dodo/printsvc-configuration.md

 ### Setting up a Dodo print service

-It is important to remember that an XNS print service is subject of configuration on 2 related items:
+It is important to remember that a Dodo XNS print service is subject of configuration on 2 related items:

 - the Dodo machine providing the print service proper